MicrosoftDocs/power-automate-docs/articles/desktop-flows/premium-features.md

 > - Unattended desktop flow executions require the unattended RPA add-on, which can be applied against a qualifying base license.
 > - AI Builder is licensed as an add-on for existing subscription plans.
 A certain number of AI Builder credits are included in the Power Automate per user with attended RPA plan.

-## Plans that provide full entitlements for the premium desktop flow features
+## Plans that provide entitlements for the premium RPA features

 ### Trial plan

 The Power Automate for desktop free trial plan is available for 90 days.
-Free users in an organization can sign up for this trial through the **Start trial** option found within the **Go premium** section of Power Automate for desktop or the **desktop flows** section of the Power Automate portal.
-Free users are also prompted to start a trial while they attempt to add the **Run a flow built with Power Automate for desktop** connector in a cloud flow.
+Free users in an organization can sign up for this trial through the **Start trial** option found within the **Go premium** section of Power Automate for desktop or the **desktop flows** sections of the Power Automate portal.
+Free users are also prompted to start a trial while they attempt to add the **Run a flow built with Power Automate for desktop** action in a cloud flow.

 ### Standalone plan

-The Power Automate per user with attended RPA plan (paid or trial) gives full access to all Power Automate for desktop premium features and benefits.
-Power Platform admins and individual users/makers can purchase licenses for Power Automate.
+The Power Automate per user with attended RPA plan (paid or trial) gives full access to all RPA premium features and benefits.
+Both Power Platform admins and individual users/makers can purchase licenses for Power Automate.
 You can find more information regarding purchasing Power Automate licenses in [Buy Power Automate licenses](/power-platform/admin/power-automate-licensing/buy-licenses).

 ### Pay-as-you-go plan

 Pay-as-you-go is a new way to pay for Power Automate using an Azure subscription, which allows you to get started building and sharing flows without any license commitment or upfront purchasing.
-Desktop flow users in a pay-as-you-go-enabled environment have access to all the premium features in the scope of that specific environment.
+Desktop flow users in a pay-as-you-go-enabled environment have access to most of the premium features listed above in the scope of that specific environment.
 You can find more information regarding the pay-as-you-go plan in [Pay-as-you-go plan](/power-platform/admin/pay-as-you-go-overview).

 ## More information about Power Automate licensing